-Functional fat, monounsaturated or polyunsaturated, either play an important role in the structural or functional process of cells or can support cell function.
+Functional fat, monounsaturated or polyunsaturated, either plays an important role in the structural or functional process of cells or can support cell function.

 Facilitating Fats, or saturated fat, is an easily digested, concentrated source of energy.
 Your dog also needs saturated fats to absorb fat-soluble vitamins in their food.
 Most of the fat in your dog’s food is designed to provide energy.

 Both facilitative and functional fats are needed to support your dog’s overall health.
 Like all nutrients, the quantity and quality of the fat must be taken into consideration.

 Can dogs have too much fat?

 You will often see facilitating fat fairly high up in the ingredient list.
 It could be named animal fat or even plant oils, like canola oil.
 This fat provides easily usable energy to support activity and metabolism.

 Healthy dogs are capable of digesting high levels of facilitating fat in their diets, but just like carbs, the energy provided by fat must be used, or else your dog will start to pack on pounds.

 Canine obesity, caused by excessive calories and low activity lifestyle, increases the chances of many weight and age-related conditions.
 Some can be painful and require life-long treatment, while others can quickly become life-threatening.